Vibrating screens are used to separate material of varying sizes. Common uses include:

 When the distribution of material across a screen deck is important then screens are usually fed by different types of feeders or specially designed feed boxes.
 Screens designed by Vibroflow can combine a feeder and a screen into one unit eliminating the transition between units.

-Types of Screens
+Types of Vibratory Screens

-Screens come in many different shapes and sizes.
+A Vibratory Screen can come in many different shapes and sizes.
 Below are a few of the more common types:

 The two types of vibratory drives supplied by Vibroflow are direct drive and sub resonant tuned.